NeffCodes/Andrianas-Pizzeria/README.md

 ---

-This is a design mockup to display the menu for a local pizzeria restaurant.
-The mockup includes a section to allow users to be able to submit and vote on what toppings they would like available when building their own pizza.
+This is a design prototype to display the menu for a local pizzeria restaurant.
+It includes a section to allow users to be able to submit and vote on what toppings they would like available when building their own pizza.

 **See it live:** [https://andrianas-pizza.netlify.app/](https://andrianas-pizza.netlify.app/)